Total pageviews

 ______________________________________________________________________________

-The exterior of the rings display a stylized form of the diagram of the Midewiwin Miikana or Anishinaabe mino-miikana: the Good Life Road of the People.
-The interiors of the rings depict the daily path of Gimishoomisinaan giizis, our grandfather the sun, our Lifegiver who brings us light and warmth and energy.
+The outer surfaces of the rings feature a stylized representation of the Midewiwin Miikana diagram, also known as Anishinaabe mino-miikana: the Good Life Road of the People.
+The inner surfaces show the daily journey of Gimishoomisinaan giizis, our grandfather the sun, who is our Lifegiver, providing us with light, warmth, and energy.

 A good way of life

-The title of these Mide path wedding bands, Mino Bimaadiziwin, literally means "A Good Way of Life."
-Life as the People should live it in order to receive good fortune, good health, and peace of heart in this world; and to gain admission into the Land of Peace in the next world.
-Material wealth does not enhance the status of a person in Anishinaabe society.
-Only courage, skill, and respect for the children and the elders and the sacred web of life lead to mino-bimaadiziwin, a good way of life.
+The name of these Mide path story rings, Mino Bimaadiziwin, translates to "A Good Way of Life."
+It embodies the way the People should live to achieve good fortune, good health, and inner peace in this life, and to enter the Land of Peace in the afterlife.
+In Anishinaabe society, material wealth does not elevate a person's status.
+Only bravery, skill, and respect for children, elders, and the sacred web of life lead to mino-bimaadiziwin, a good way of life.

-To live a good way of life is the central goal for the traditional Anishinaabeg.
-This goal cannot be achieved without one’s own personal efforts or the aid of specialists (medicine persons); nor can it be obtained without the effective help and cooperation of certain nonhuman persons called aadizoogaanag (“our grandfathers” or spirit-helpers), who inhabit all layers of the universe.
-Reciprocal responsibilities and mutual obligations, not only between humans, but also in connection with all life forces and beings of the world are simply taken for granted.
+For traditional Anishinaabeg, living a good way of life is the primary goal.
+Achieving this goal requires personal effort and the assistance of specialists, such as medicine persons, as well as the effective help and cooperation of certain nonhuman entities known as aadizoogaanag (“our grandfathers” or spirit-helpers), who exist throughout all layers of the universe.
+Reciprocal responsibilities and mutual obligations are assumed as a matter of course, not only among humans but also in relation to all life forces and beings in the world.

-Inaabandamowinan (dreaming) or seeking waasayaabindamiwin (a vision) are the primary means by which one can enter into direct social interaction with persons of the nonhuman category.
-Maintaining a high moral standard within Anishinaabe society, honoring the principle of mutual obligations between all life forms, and obtaining power from both aadizoogaanag and bawaajiganag (grandfathers and ancestors appearing in dreams) are equally essential conditions for obtaining Bimaadiziwin.
+Inaabandamowinan (dreaming) or pursuing waasayaabindamiwin (a vision) are the main ways to engage in direct social interaction with nonhuman entities.
+Upholding a high moral standard within Anishinaabe society, respecting the principle of mutual obligations among all life forms, and acquiring power from both aadizoogaanag and bawaajiganag (grandfathers and ancestors appearing in dreams) are equally crucial for achieving Bimaadiziwin.

 Giiwenh.
 That's how far the story goes.
 Thank you for reading & listening.